 The plaintiff was driving home late at night when he struck a construction container left in the road by a construction company.
 He fractured his wrist because of the accident.
 The defense contended the nature and cause of injury.
 The jury awarded $50,813.

 $50,813 – Verdict

 One other interesting thing to note.
 Most personal injury cases use medical expenses as a marker for injury.
 So we say this claim gets around five times the medical expenses.
 This kind of formula or wrist injury compensation calculator like that is always dangerous to use.
 This is true in any accident case but it is particularly dangerous in wrist injury cases because the medical treatment in these cases is usually very low compared to the pain and suffering.
 These cases rarely require long and expensive physical therapy that can quickly inflate medical bills.
 In fact, in court, we rarely ask the jury for medical expenses in wrist injury cases.
 Why?
 Because of the fear that the jury might use the medical bills as an anchor for pain and suffering damages.
 So you forgo the medical expenses to get a larger pain and suffering award.

 Hiring a Lawyer

-I have handed a large number of wrist injury cases.
-I know the medical experts in these cases, I know the defense experts, and I know how to put these cases in position to get the best settlement or verdict we possibly can.
-If you need a lawyer, call Ron Miller at 800-5553-8082.
-You can also get more information about your options and get a free case evaluation on line here.
+I have handed many wrist injury cases.
+I know the medical experts in these cases.
+I know the defense experts, the insurance adjusters, and I know how to put these cases in the position to get the best financial compensation.
+You also need a personal injury attorney who will fight for you.
+I will fight for you and so will my law firm.
+If you need a Maryland car accident lawyer, call Ron Miller at 800-5553-8082.
+You can also get more information about your options and get a free case evaluation online here.